Headlights are one of the most important bits on your car – after all, without them, you won’t be able to see anything while driving in the dark.

 If you are at all unsure about your ability to do the job without damaging the headlight, don’t do it.
 The headlights in most current cars are sealed units, so you can’t just replace a damaged cover.
 A whole unit can cost many hundreds of pounds.

 If you want to carry on, here’s how to do it:

 - Wet headlight and 400-grit sandpaper with warm water

-- Sand gently in circular motion, keeping the sandpaper and headlight wet
+- Sand in a circular motion, using light pressure, keeping the sandpaper and headlight wet

-- Using wet 600-grit sandpaper, sand in circular motion
+- Go over the headlight again with wet 600-grit sandpaper, using a circular motion